Green laver

-Similar edible seaweeds, with indigenous names translated as "laver", are found in many other countries around the world.
-Porphyra umbilicalis, a red seaweed, is harvested from the coasts of Scotland, Wales and Ireland.
-(See laverbread.)
-In Hawaii, "the species Porphyra atropurpurea is considered a great delicacy, called ".

 Culinary use

 Japan

 It is used in its dried form for Japanese soups, tempura, and material for manufacturing dried nori and tsukudani and rice.
 It is also used in a powdered form, often blended with Ulva species of Ulvaceae as its production is limited.

 It is used commonly for flavouring of some Japanese foods, usually by sprinkling the powder on the hot food, for its aroma: